OpShin/opshin-pioneer-program/src/week02/notes/part04.md

     - **Built-in Data Types**: Initially, the focus was on leveraging Cardano's `BuiltinData` type to enforce type-specific validation logic.
     - **Custom Data Types**: Expanding further, the lecture demonstrated how to incorporate custom data types into validators.
 - **Realistic Use Cases**: While the examples provided primarily focused on the Redeemer, real-world applications often necessitate examining the Datum and the Context to implement comprehensive validation logic.
 Future lectures will delve into these aspects in detail.
-- **Interaction with Cardano CLI**: An overview of utilizing the Cardano CLI to engage with the validators was also provided, showing the off-chain aspects of interacting and testing Cardano smart contracts.
+- **Interaction with Cardano CLI**: An overview of utilizing the Cardano CLI to engage with the validators was already provided in the original Plutus Pioneer Program.
+The lessons learned there apply directly to OpShin smart contracts.
-- **Interaction with `pycardno`**: TODO
+- **Interaction with `pycardno`**: We have written our first small `pycardano` off-chain script that lets us interact with our simple gift contract.
+The interaction involved two transactions: First sending funds to the gift contract and then collecting them back by spending the script UTxO.

+Exciting content is to come next week as we will dive into building more complex validators and exploring the interaction between on-chain and off-chain components in greater detail.
+But first, we encourage you to take a look at this weeks homework assignment which is presented in the next and lest section of week 2.